• Enjoy visits to privately-owned houses including Fulbeck Manor and Doddington Hall, which has been in the same family for 400 years

 Morning: Burghley House and Gardens.
 Afternoon: walking tour of historical Stamford with tea at The George Hotel.

 Morning lecture followed by visit to Fulbeck Manor (Elizabethan manor containing family portraits spanning 400 years).
-Tour disperses c 1315 at Lincoln Station followed by hotel.
+Tour disperses c 1315 at Lincoln Station followed by c 1330 at the hotel.

 If you would like to upload your photos to our gallery click here